Dr. Stephen Gent – Alumnus Spotlight

 Professor of Political Science, University of North Carolina, Chapel Hill

-After graduating from Ole Miss in 1999, I went on to pursue graduate studies at the University of Rochester, where I received an MA and a PhD in political science.
-Since 2005, I have been a faculty member in the Department of Political Science at the University of North Carolina at Chapel Hill, where I teach courses in international relations and quantitative research methods.
-My research mainly focuses on the study of international conflict processes, and I have published articles on topics such as military intervention, conflict mediation, and international arbitration.
-Currently, I am working on a book project that explores how economic competition drives the expansionist activities of countries like Russia and China.
+After graduating from UM in 1999, Dr. Stephen Gent pursued graduate studies at the University of Rochester, where he received an MA and a PhD in political science.
+He joined the faculty in the Department of Political Science at the University of North Carolina at Chapel Hill in 2005, where he teaches courses in international relations and quantitative research methods.
+His research mainly focuses on the study of international conflict processes, and he has published articles on topics such as military intervention, conflict mediation, and international arbitration.
+His recent book, Market Power Politics: War, Institutions and Strategic Delay in World Politics, explores how economic competition drives territorial conflict between countries.

 What shaped your choice of political science and Spanish?
 Where did those interests originate?